What To Do If You Get A Panic Attack During Sex

 But one of the most perplexing aspects of panic attacks is that they're intensely fearful physical reactions that occur in the absence of any real danger or identifiable cause, as the Mayo Clinic explains.
 In my case, I was in a safe space with someone I trusted when my ex was going down on me.
 However, I had very real and terrifying feelings of detachment, the aforementioned shortness of breath, and chest pains.

 Of course, I'm speaking about panic attacks during consensual sex.
 Fear that happens during an assault or dangerous sexual experience is completely different than having a panic attack during healthy sexual intimacy.
-(Reach out to Victim Support if that's the case.)
+(Reach out to RAINN if that's the case.)

 Although there are many causes for panic attacks, post-traumatic stress disorder (PTSD) is often to blame, says Barbara Greenberg, PhD, clinical psychologist and relationship expert.
 That was true for me: I'm a survivor of multiple sexual assaults and have been diagnosed with PTSD by a psychiatrist.
 As a result, sometimes during sex, I'll have a flashback of an incident and experience a panic attack.
 Although the attacks subsided thanks to therapy and medication, it's an ongoing process.